Skip to main content

 • a JSON number

-• a JSON string starting with +, - or the digits 0-9
+• a JSON string starting with +, - or the digits 0-9.
+Using a string is useful to represent numbers with a higher precision or greater range than JSON numbers.

 Numbers as Object Literals